 5. Paper tissue or towel

-You need it to dry up a water form the surface.
+You need it to dry the water up form the surface.

 7. Acrylic varnish (optional)